NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 With the option ``--allow-borderline-data``, ``sfs`` is able to do a better job at resolving the terrain at the border of regions that have no lit pixels in any images.
-It works by not letting the blending weights decay to 0, as is usually the case when ``--blending-dist`` is used.
+It works by not letting the image blending weights decay to 0 at at this boundary, which is normally the case when ``--blending-dist`` is used.
+These weights still decrease to 0 at other image boundaries.

 In the example in
 :numref:`sfs_borderline_fig`, in some input images the top terrain